Solaxun/FHLB/README.md

 Unfortunately try as I may, I was unable to find the actual endpoints where the data lives, e.g. those endpoints hit internally by the FHLB when they receive a request and pass it along to their server.
 In order to retrieve data from the FHLB website, I'm using `selenium` with the `phantomJS` headless browser to simulate actual browser actions.
 Browser automation is not the fastest way to retrieve data - everything you do is performed on one thread, synchronously, using one `WebDriver`.
 Creating a `WebDriver` instance and logging in takes some time, so the first request you make will take somewhere around 10-20 seconds.
 Subsequent requests happen considerably faster since the `WebDriver` has already logged in and that point and simply needs to jump to new URL's.
 Given that most of the data reflects historical information, I don't paritcularly view this as a limitation since we are not interested in processing data in real-time, however it is something I wanted to point out in case you may be wondering why the requests seem slow to start.
 In the future I may explore a multiple `WebDriver` approach where each `WebDriver` is on a different thread, distributing the workload across those thread-specific drivers.
 However, since most of the time is spent initially creating the `WebDriver` I'm not certain how much this will benefit overall execution time.

 ## Examples
 Now that the caveats are out of the way, lets walk through a few examples of pulling data for your institution.
+Any numbers below are purely for example and not intended to reflect meaningful balances or rates.

 ##### Initialize the client with website username and password
 ```python